.

 This paper studies costly political resistance in a non-democracy.
 When Nazi Germany surrendered in May 1945, 40% of the designated Soviet occupation zone was initially captured by the western Allied Expeditionary Force.
 This occupation was short-lived: Soviet forces took over after less than two months and installed an authoritarian regime in what became the German Democratic Republic (GDR).
 We exploit the idiosyncratic line of contact separating Allied and Soviet troops within the GDR to show that areas briefly under Allied occupation had higher incidence of protests during the only major episode of political unrest in the GDR before its demise in 1989 - the East German Uprising of 1953.
 These areas also exhibited lower regime support during the last free elections in 1946.
 We argue that even a "glimpse of freedom" can foster civilian opposition to dictatorship.

-Organization of the State: Home Assignment and Bureaucrat Performance [+] - with Marianne Bertrand and Robin Burgess [Updated 10/2020] Covered on ThePrint
+Organization of the State: Home Assignment and Bureaucrat Performance - Journal of Law, Economics, and Organization

-[Previous version was circulated under the title "Social Proximity and Bureaucrat Performance: Evidence from India"]
+(A previous version was circulated as "Social Proximity and Bureaucrat Performance: Evidence from India")

 Using exogenous variation in social proximity generated by an allocation rule, we find that bureaucrats assigned to their home states are perceived to be more corrupt and less able to withstand illegitimate political pressure.
 Despite this, we observe that home officers are more likely to be promoted in the later stages of their careers.
 To understand this dissonance between performance and promotion we show that incoming Chief Ministers preferentially promote home officers that come from the same home district.
 Taken together, our results suggest that social proximity hampers bureaucrat performance by facilitating political capture and corruption.